josimarz/gopher-pacman/README.md

   * Play a WAV file when game starts
   * Play two WAV files when Pacman eats a dot
   * Play a WAV file when Pacman eats a power pellet
+  * Play a WAv file when Pacman eats a ghost
 * Ghosts
   * Create the four ghosts when the game starts: Blinky, Pinky, Inky and Clyde
   * The ghosts moves randomly: every time it reaches a tile, the next tile is recalculated randomly
-* Events
-  * The game implements an event notification algorithm to make communication between the actors.
-For example: when the user press a key a event is dispatched and fires a listener function that updates the Pacman

 ## Roadmap

-* Implement a Graph Search Algorithm to make ghost smarters
-* Allow Pacman eats a ghost when it was powered up by a power pellet
-* Implement the collision to check if Pacman was touched by a ghost
-* Implement Pacman death effect when it is touched by a ghost
+* Implement more IA for ghots
 * Scoreboard showing lives left, current score e current level